 Raj Salhotra Record: Why are you running for 3L rep?
 Raj Salhotra: I had a great year this year.
 I got to head up the academic affairs committee, and there I got to organize professor lunches, make some progress with registration, and start to do some work on advising.
 That’s what inspired me to run […]

-Slush on the ground and Clouds and flurries in the sky April in Cambridge Jim AnJim An is the editor-in-chief of The Harvard Law Record and a member of the Harvard Law School Class of 2018.
+Slush on the ground and Clouds and flurries in the sky April in Cambridge Jim AnJim An is a member of the Harvard Law School Class of 2018.

 The press never sleeps, and neither does the Harvard Legal Aid Bureau, which recently elected its 2017 board.
 On this blustery half-snow day, The Record spoke with HLAB president Julian SpearChief-Morris, executive director Margaret Kettles, vice president of membership Cortney Robinson, and communications director Nadia Farjood to check in with the 104-year-old legal services organization. […]